TimothyLuedtke/backend_systems_design_architecture/How.md

 #### Setting Requirements

-- Identify the primary purpose and scope of the system
+- Identify the primary purpose and scope of the system.

 - Undestand the needs and expectations of the end-users of the system.

 - Determine the functionality that the system needs to provide to meet the end-users' needs.

 - Specify the performance levels that the system needs to achieve.

 - Identify any constraints or limitations, such as budget, resources, or time.

 - Consider the scalability needs of the system - how it can grow and adapt to increased demand.

 - Determine any security requirements to protect data and processes within the system.

 - Identify any regulatory or compliance requirements that the system needs to meet.

 - Specify the requirements for integrating the new system with existing systems.

 #### Exploration

 - Research and testing of new technologies.

 - Experimenting with new methodologies and tools.

-- **Determine if the goal is to improve the system design entirely (innovation) or make small changes where needed (iteration).**
+- ***Determine if the goal is to improve the system design entirely (innovation) or make small changes where needed (iteration).***

 #### Technical Documents

 - Used for understanding possible explored solutions or ideas which keep the project on path.

 - Provide detailed descriptions of the explored systems, including architectures, modules, interfaces, and data relevant to the project.

 - Reference for the development team and other stakeholders.

 - Facilitate communicaton and collaboration.

 ## Implementing System Designs